comp0160/comp0160.github.io/lab8.md

 ---
-title: "Lab Session 8: Virtual Reality, Audio & Cognitive Load"
+title: "Lab Session 8: Multisensory Processing"
 layout: default
 ---

-# Lab Session 8: Virtual Reality, Audio & Cognitive Load
+# Lab Session 8: Multisensory Processing

-This week's session builds on the pseudo-haptic experiments from week 6, with some notable additions.
+This week's session builds on the pseudo-haptic experiments from weeks 6 and 7.
+The main addition this week is an **auditory** stimulus.

-First of all, we'll include an **auditory** stimulus, to see how this affects the pseudo-haptic experience.
-Pseudo-haptics is already multi-sensory, arising from the interaction between vision and proprioception.
-How will the inclusion of additional sensory input affect it, if at all?
+The pseudo-haptic effect is already multi-sensory, arising from the interaction between vision and proprioception.
+How will the inclusion of another sensory input affect it, if at all?

-Second, we will look at the same environment using a **virtual reality** headset and motion controllers in place of a flat screen and mouse.
-Will the effect carry over to this more immersive environment?

-In addition, we will also consider the effect of **cognitive load** on the pseudo-haptic experience.

-**Note:** due to last week's cancellation, there's a fair bit of material to cover this week.
-It will probably be tempting to skimp on the boring "experimental design" aspects and just fool around in VR.
-I'd encourage you *not* to do that.
-Obviously you must decide for yourselves how to spend your time, but issues of how to investigate and measure perceptual phenomena are central to the module and are likely to come up in the exam.

 ## Requirements

 **Bring your laptop and headphones.** Once again, an iPad or other touchscreen device will not do.
-Bring a physical mouse if you have one.
+Bring a physical mouse if you have one, or use one from the BYOD lab.

 You should have already installed an configured Unity, but if not, please see the [week 6 briefing](lab6.html) for information.